5 things you should know about the National Redress Scheme

-Know your civil rights before apply.
+Know your civil rights before you apply.

 For those who were abused in an institution, it is very important to know that you should only use the National Redress Scheme as your last recourse for compensation.

-We strongly recommend all survivors of child abuse to explore their civil claim options before applying for the National Redress Scheme and only use the National Redress Scheme if a civil claim does not work out for you.
+We strongly recommend all survivors of child abuse explore their civil claim options before applying for the National Redress Scheme and only use the National Redress Scheme if a civil claim does not work out for you.

-Benefits of a civil claim:
+Benefits of a civil claim for child abuse compensation: